-[There is an extensive passage on impacts on multiply owned land, wahi tapu and the definition of iwi authorities.
-See the full report for this]
+[There is an extensive passage about impacts on multiple land ownership, wāhi tapu, and the definition of iwi authorities.
+See the full report for this.]

 "No evidence has been presented as to the consequences of multiple ownership, and accordingly we have not considered these in the report.
 We have, however, considered it appropriate to provide some discussion, especially its resource management implications, which is in appendix 5"